20 Best Things to Do in Grand Teton National Park

 2. Pine Coffee Supply

-I could go on and on about Pinedale in itself, which is exactly why the next four things to do on this list are all right in Pinedale.
+I could truly go on and on about Pinedale for being one of the best towns near Grand Teton National Park and Jackson.
+However, without talking about the town itself, this is exactly why the next four things on this list are all located in or near Pinedale.

 That being said, Pine Coffee Supply is the best coffee shop in Wyoming!
-Their coffee comes from an owner with a great life story about traveling the world before he eventually started his own coffee shop right in Pinedale.
+Their coffee comes from an owner with a great life story about traveling the world before he eventually settled down to start his own coffee shop right in Pinedale.

-I’ve always loved stopping here on the road because their internet is fast, and it will never be as overwhelmingly busy as a coffee shop in Jackson.
+In any case, I personally love stopping in when I’m on the road because their internet is fast, and it will never be as overwhelmingly busy as a coffee shop in Jackson!

 Yelp: Pine Coffee Supply